 - Eligibility determined by Grinnell College and based on CSS Profile application data

-- Award amounts are based on need and calculated annually.
-Awards typically do not decrease without significant changes to family circumstances, especially changes to the number of siblings enrolled in college, and may increase if family resources are impacted negatively (e.g., loss of income).
+- Grant amounts are based on need and calculated annually.
+Grants typically do not decrease without significant changes to family circumstances, especially changes to the number of siblings enrolled in college, and may increase if family resources are impacted negatively (e.g., loss of income).

 - Limit of eight semesters of eligibility, prorated for transfer students